zimicjs/zimic/README.md

 ##### Declaring HTTP requests

 Each method can have a `request`, which defines the schema of the accepted requests. `headers`, `searchParams`, and `body` are supported to provide type safety when applying mocks.
 [Path parameters](#dynamic-path-parameters) are automatically inferred from dynamic paths, such as `/users/:id`.

 <details open>
   <summary>
-    Declaring a request with <b>search params</b>:
+    Declaring a request type with <b>search params</b>:
   </summary>

 ```ts